CynthiaGodoy/react.js-portfolio/README.md

 ✅ Sections include: About Me, Portfolio, Contact, Resume.

 ✅ The `About Me` section is the first page by default that includes a photo of the developer.
+The `Resume` button contains a downloadable resume and a list of developers proficiencies.

 ✅ The `Portfolio` section includes 6 of the developer's applications with links to both the deployed application and the GitHub Repositories.

 ✅ The `Contact` section contains a contact form with fields for name, email address, and a message.
 A cursor over the field will indicate that the field is required.
 If invalid email is entered into the form the user will recieve notification that that the email is invalid. **Note**: Because this application doesn’t include a back end or connect to an API, the contact form doesn't save this information right now.

-✅ The `Resume` section contains a downloadable resume and a list of developers proficiencies.

 ✅ The `Footer` section contains the icon links to the developer's GitHub, Linkedin, and a profile to a third platform.